tarantool-php/benchmarks/README.md

 ## Results

-The below results were made running benchmarks on Apple MacBook Pro (2015) on the following environment:
+The below results were made by running benchmarks on Apple MacBook Pro (2015) on the following environment:

  * Linux Fedora 30
  * Tarantool 2.3.0-115-g5ba5ed37e running on Docker